 The bill amends several sections of the North Dakota Century Code to enhance the regulation of off-highway vehicles (OHVs) and the authority of political subdivisions to enforce rules regarding their use.
-Notably, it introduces a new definition for "peace officer," specifying that they are public servants authorized to enforce laws and conduct investigations.
-Additionally, the bill expands the authority of governing bodies of cities and counties to regulate the use of OHVs within their jurisdictions, allowing them to adopt ordinances that restrict or prohibit their operation in designated areas.
+Notably, it introduces a new definition for "peace officer," which is defined as a public servant authorized to enforce the law and conduct investigations of violations.
+Additionally, the bill expands the authority of governing bodies of cities and counties to adopt rules regulating the use of OHVs within their jurisdictions, allowing them to regulate, restrict, and prohibit their use in areas under their exclusive control.

 Statutes affected: INTRODUCED: 39-29-01, 39-29-08, 39-29-10, 39-29-12